Susan La Flesche Picotte

-Susan La Flesche Picotte (June 17, 1865 – September 18, 1915, Omaha) was a Native American doctor and reformer in the late 19th century.
-She is widely acknowledged as one of the first Indigenous peoples, and the first Indigenous woman, to earn a medical degree.
+Susan La Flesche Picotte (June 17, 1865 – September 18, 1915) was a Native American medical doctor and reformer and member of the Omaha tribe.
+She is widely acknowledged as one of the first Indigenous people, and the first Indigenous woman, to earn a medical degree.
 She campaigned for public health and for the formal, legal allotment of land to members of the Omaha tribe.

 Picotte was an active social reformer as well as a physician.
-She worked to discourage drinking on the reservation where she worked as the physician, as part of the temperance movement of the 19th century.
-Picotte also campaigned to prevent and treat tuberculosis, which then had no cure, as part of a public health campaign.
+She worked to discourage the consumption of alcohol on the reservation where she worked as the physician, as part of the temperance movement.
+Picotte also campaigned for the prevention and treatment of tuberculosis, which then had no cure, as part of a public health campaign.
 She also worked to help other Omaha navigate the bureaucracy of the Office of Indian Affairs and receive the money owed to them for the sale of their land.

 Early life

 Susan La Flesche was born in June 1865 on the Omaha Reservation in eastern Nebraska.
-Her parents were culturally Omaha with European and Indigenous ancestry and had lived for periods of time beyond the borders of the reservation.
-They married sometime in 1845–1846.
+Her parents were culturally Omaha, had both European and Indigenous ancestry, and had lived for periods of time beyond the borders of the reservation.
+They married in either 1845 or 1846.